HealthTech

 You’ll also define your unique value proposition.
 Is it hyperlocal listings?
 A cleaner UI than Zillow?
 A better experience for landlords?
 A smart scope here leads to faster development and a more focused product launch.

 Studying existing apps helps you avoid building blindly.
-This research goes beyond Zillow — it includes newer players, niche competitors, and any tools real estate professionals already use.
+This research goes beyond Zillow — it includes apps similar to Zillow, newer players, niche competitors, and any tools real estate professionals already use.

 During this phase, you’ll identify: